Anita Lerche: Sadke Punjab Ton and Current Career (2013–present)

-In 2013, Lerche released three singles from her most recent album Sadke Punjab Ton, which was released in October 2014.
+In 2013, Lerche released three singles from her album Sadke Punjab Ton, which was released in October 2014.
 The Tribune India reported on the album: “Anita Lerche has embodied and furthered Punjabi culture through her music.
 Her [latest] album ‘Sadke Punjab Ton’ does highlight both her appreciation of Punjabi culture and her evolution as a Punjabi Singer.”

 The title track came out in April and "Sammi" in July.
 For both singles, the music was produced by Gurmoh with lyrics by Dr. Tejinder Harjit.
 Lerche has said that "Sammi" pays tribute to all of the Indian women who have enriched the Punjabi culture through music and dance.
 Critics have reported that “Sadke Punjab Ton does highlight her appreciation and growing knowledge of Punjabi culture, but Anita lets her classical training shine in her new single ‘Merea Ranjha.’”

 According to Lerche, "Merea Ranjha" was inspired by her personal life as well as her love of the classical folk tale on which the song "Heer" is based.
 Of the track, she said, “Heer Ranjha, by Waris Shah, has inspired me a lot throughout the years, and on a full-moon night a few years ago, I suddenly felt this profound desire and was longing more than ever to be united with my Ranjha.
 ‘Merea Ranjha’ came to life at this moment, and later my composition and lyrics were beautifully produced in Denmark by the renowned Nasima Music.”

-In December 2013, Lerche performed at a fundraiser for Christel House International, a global children's charity based in Indianapolis, to raise awareness about the organization’s work in India.
+In December 2013, Lerche performed at a fundraiser for Christel House International, an organization that provides support programs and services for underprivileged children, to raise awareness about the organization’s work in India.
 Concerning the performance, Examiner.com reported: “Indeed, Lerche has one of those truly unique voices; strong, powerful, well-rounded, classically trained, and capable of singing any genre of music and in numerous languages.”
 The performance was held at the Cook Theater.
 KP Singh, an artist and Sikh community leader in Indianapolis, expressed his excitement about the performance, writing: “I am familiar with Ms. Lerche's sensational talent and efforts to introduce Sikh sacred music and the robust Punjabi Bhangra music to the Western audiences.”

-Lerche performed in additional concerts to benefit Christel House in 2014 and 2015.
-Both performances received positive reviews in local and international publications.

 In 2014, Lerche became a member of the National Academy of Recording Arts and Sciences–Chicago Chapter, after moving to the United States as a permanent resident.
 "I managed to obtain a Green Card as a unique artist in Punjabi culturally inspired music after two long years, but it was all worth it," she told one news outlet.
 Lerche continues traveling the globe and spreading Punjabi culture and music.